 Marine Zone Fishing

-- Ocean Chinook salmon fishing is open from Cape Falcon to Humbug Mountain, through April 30.
+- Ocean Chinook salmon fishing is open from Cape Falcon to Humbug Mountain through October 31, and from Humbug Mountain to the California Border through September 7.
 See ODFW’s Ocean Salmon webpage for details.
-Catches have been good in the past several weeks.
+Fishing opportunities have been limited by ocean conditions.

 Send us your fishing report

 We’d love to hear about your recent fishing experience.
 Send us your own fishing report through ODFW Fishing Reports -- the information will be forwarded to the local biologist who may use it to update various ODFW resources such as the Weekly Recreation Report.

 You can subscribe to receive e-mails and text message alerts for marine topics you are interested in.
 It’s easy to unsubscribe at any time.
 Your phone and e-mail information will remain confidential.